 The overall incidence rate was 5.4 events per 1000 individuals vaccinated with 4CMenB, 2.5/1000 individuals who received recombinant MenB vaccine, and 1.2 out of 1000 for individuals who received shots of other meningococcal vaccines.
-Statistically, 4CMenB vaccine significantly increased the risk of serious adverse effects compared to control vaccines.
+Statistically, the 4CMenB vaccine significantly increased the risk of serious adverse effects compared to control vaccines.

 It is not known, for instance, if 4CMenB will induce sufficient immunity against diverse strains, specifically in outbreaks.
-Also, it must still be determined if this meningococcal vaccine could enhance immunity against other meningococcal serogroups, as it has been seen with other vaccines.
+Also, it must still be determined if this meningococcal vaccine could enhance immunity against other meningococcal serogroups, as has been seen with other vaccines.